Opening F-111 dump and burn at Riverfire 2006, an annual fireworks/RAAF spectacular at South Bank in Brisbane, Saturday September 2nd 2006

-Note, after Federation in 1901, these British coins continued in Australia, being minted in London.
-In 1910 came the first Australian silver coins (threepences, sixpences, shillings and florins), then in 1911 Australian copper pennies which were also minted overseas.
+After Federation in 1901, British coins continued in use.
+In 1910 came the first Australian silver coins, all also minted overseas, threepences, sixpences, shillings and florins, then in 1911 Australian copper pennies.

 Not until after WW1 started did Australia's first silver coin minting begin, at the Melbourne mint, in 1916.
 The Canberra Mint was opened in 1965, in preparation for Australia's decimal coinage.